Ratan Tata: University of California

 Tata Hall at the University of California, San Diego (UC San Diego) is a state-of-the-art research facility that was opened in November 2018.
 The building is named after the Tata Trusts, which donated $70 million to UC San Diego in 2016 to establish the Tata Institute for Genetics and Society (TIGS), which is housed within the building.
 The Tata Institute for Genetics and Society at UC San Diego is a joint initiative between the Tata Trusts and UC San Diego.
 It aims to address some of the world's most pressing problems, such as the spread of infectious diseases and the need for sustainable food sources.
 The research conducted at the institute focuses on a range of topics, including gene editing, stem cell therapy, and disease control.
-Tata Hall at the UC San Diego is a 4-storey building that is spread over 128,000 square feet and houses research facilities for the biological and physical sciences.
+Tata Hall at the UC San Diego is a 7-story building that is spread over 128,000 square feet and houses research facilities for the biological and physical sciences.
 The building has laboratories, offices, and meeting spaces that are designed to foster collaboration and innovation among researchers.
 It is a LEED-certified building; designed to be environmentally sustainable and energy-efficient.